yhzhang0128/egos-2000/references/USAGES.md

 ## Step4: Run egos-2000 on the Arty board

-You can use the Arty A7-35t, A7-100t or S7-50 board.
-Make sure to set the `BOARD` variable in `Makefile` and then `make install` again.
+You can use the Arty A7-35t, A7-100t or S7-50 board and make sure to set the `BOARD` variable in `Makefile` correctly.
 To use a microSD card on the board, you can program the microSD card with `disk.img` using tools like [balena Etcher](https://www.balena.io/etcher/).

 ### Step4.1: MacOS or Linux